RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-content

-#### In-text citations
+#### In-text citation: paraphrase

-For in-text citations, cite as you would for a book.
-An example of paraphrasing:
+Paraphrasing is when you use someone else's ideas or research and express them in your own words.

+When paraphrasing a journal article with multiple authors, insert the reference list number for that article as you would for a journal article with one author:

+> A 2013 meta-analysis of forty-four studies found the accuracy of MRI is superior to mammography.
+(14)

+However, if you wish to include the authors' names in your sentence, use the family name of the first author only followed by **et al.**:

-> Marinovich et al. (9) conducted a systematic review on the accuracy of breast magnetic resonance imaging.
+> Marinovich et al. (14) conducted a meta-analysis to investigate the accuracy of magnetic resonance imaging to detect breast cancer.

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

-Include the following, noting the use of punctuation and spaces.
+Format your reference list entry in the same way as a journal article with one author, but of course with additional authors.

+When there are **six or fewer authors**, list all the authors.

+**Rule**

+> 13. Author family name Initials, Author family name Initials, Author family name Initials, Author family name Initials, Author family name Initials.
+Article title: article subtitle.
+Abbreviated Journal Title.
+Year Mon;Volume number(Issue number):page range.

+**Example**

+> 13. Koloskov V, Brink WM, Webb AG, Shchelokova A. Flexible metasurface for improving brain imaging at 7T.
+Magn Reson Med.
+2024 Aug;92(2):869–880.

-- Where there are six or fewer authors, list all the authors.
-If there are more than six authors, list the first six followed by **et al**.
+When there are **more than six authors**, list the first six, followed by **et al.**

-- The title of the article.
-Capitalise the first word and proper nouns only.

-- The journal title.
-Note that journal titles are abbreviated.
-To find the title abbreviation, go to the PubMed database, select "Journals in NCBI Databases", and then enter the journal’s full title to display its abbreviation.
-The year of publication.

-- The month.
-Note that only the first three letters of the month are given.
-Optional: if available, the Day can be added after the Month, e.g. Mar 5

-- The volume number of the journal and the issue number (in parentheses).

-- The page range of the article.
-Note that page numbers are not repeated unless they are followed by a letter.
-For example, instead of 17-18 use 17-8; however, where a letter is used, 145A-149A is correct.

-In the example below, the article was written by nine authors.
-Note that only the first six authors are listed, followed by a **comma** then **et al**.
+**Rule**

+> 14. Author family name Initials, Author family name Initials, Author family name Initials, Author family name Initials, Author family name Initials, Author family name Initials, et al. Article title: article subtitle.
+Abbreviated Journal Title.
+Year Mon;Volume number(Issue number):page range.

+**Example**

-> 9. Marinovich ML, Houssami N, Macaskill P, Sardanelli F, Irwig L, Mamounas EP, et al. Meta-analysis of magnetic resonance imaging in detecting residual breast cancer after neoadjuvant therapy.
+> 14. Marinovich ML, Houssami N, Macaskill P, Sardanelli F, Irwig L, Mamounas EP, et al. Meta-analysis of magnetic resonance imaging in detecting residual breast cancer after neoadjuvant therapy.
 J Natl Cancer Inst.
 2013 Mar 6;105(5):321-33.

+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

 ###### end-subtype-content